Venchi99/Parallel-matrix-multiplication/README.md

 # Parallel matrix multiplication
-Task 1: Implement a parallel version of blocked matrix multiplication by OpenMP Task 2: Implement SUMMA algorithm by MPI
+Task 1: Implement a parallel version of blocked matrix multiplication by OpenMP.<br>
+Task 2: Implement SUMMA algorithm by MPI.<br>
-Task 3: Implement Cannon’s algorithm by MPI
+Task 3: Implement Cannon’s algorithm by MPI.

 Each task have two variants of implementation.